 Ultra Thin 1960s Seiko Sportsmatic 15017 Automatic

-DIAL: Original silver and gold sunburst Seiko Sportsmatic-signed dial, with radial brushed finish and original gold dauphine hands.
+DIAL: Silver and gold sunburst Seiko Sportsmatic-signed dial, with radial brushed finish and matching gold dauphine hands.

 BAND: This Sportsmatic comes with a light brown leather strap, with cream-colored stitching and gold hardware.
 It also comes with a dark blue and orange nylon NATO strap, also with stainless-steel hardware.